Marat Grigorian

 Marat Grigorian (Մարատ Գրիգորյան; born 29 May 1991) is an Armenian-Belgian kickboxer currently signed to ONE Championship, where he competes in the featherweight division.
-Grigorian has previously competed for Glory and is a former Glory Lightweight Champion.
+Grigorian previously competed for Glory.
+He is a former Glory Lightweight Champion.
 He is famous for his technical aggressive fighting style and knockout power.
 Combat Press ranks him as the #2 lightweight and #4 pound-for-pound kickboxer in the world.

 Background

-Marat Grigorian was born on 29 May 1991 in Talin, Soviet Armenia and has three older sisters.
+Marat Grigorian was born to Armenian parents on 29 May 1991 in Talin, Soviet Armenia and has three older sisters.
 The family moved to Germany when he was three years old, but were sent back to Armenia after three years in the country.
 After gathering funds by working multiple simultaneous odd jobs, the parents relocated the family to Antwerp, Belgium, when Marat was nine.
-In Belgium, Marat started training kickboxing in a nearby gym in his early adolescent years.
+In Belgium, Marat started training kickboxing in a nearby gym in his early youth years.